What to Look For in a Water Bottle: The “Goldilocks” Guide to Hydration

 Stop Listening to the Gallon Jug Crowd

-The real magic lives in the “Magical Middle”: 24 to 32 ounces.
-This size is light, lasts through a moderate hike or long meeting, and motivates movement when running low.
+The real magic lives in the “Magical Middle” of 24 to 32 ounces.
+This size is light, lasts through a moderate hike, and motivates movement when you run low.
 Hydration habits beat hydration math every time.

+The material of your bottle affects both the taste of your water and your carrying comfort.
 Here is how the main options stack up:

 Material